The 6 Essential Skin Care Items every Woman should be using.

 Skin doesn’t allow just anything to pass the protective barrier.
-Facial serums and moisturising creams require advanced formulations containing high levels of active ingredients (‘actives’) in order to deliver essential vitamins and minerals into the skin.
+Facial serums and moisturising creams require advanced formulations containing high levels of active ingredients.
+These deliver essential vitamins and minerals into the skin.

 Cosmeceutical or “medical-grade” skincare products contain active ingredients that are effective for rejuvenating, renewing, replenishing and protecting the skin.

-It is important that you not only find products that actually work, but that we find those which work well for YOUR skin.
-This is not to say that you must only purchase cosmeceutical or medical grade products as this is not possible for everyone, although you should keep an eye out for products which have active ingredients which are proven to postively enhance, protect and rejuvenate your skin.
+It is important that you get products that actually work, and that they work well for YOUR skin.
+This is not to say that you must only purchase cosmeceutical or medical grade products.
+This is not possible for everyone.
+However, you should look for products which have active ingredients that are proven to enhance, protect and rejuvenate your skin.
+Try Medik8

 Active Ingredients include: